BhuvaneshMarineni/Cs795/README.md

 these predictions and broaden the model's applicability.

+The link for the powerpoint presentation is https://docs.google.com/presentation/d/149L19qInbGDSKMthwMlZBePyIzAqw0tApfjBCz5ZoJ0/edit?usp=sharing
 # References:

 *1.Design of An Electronic Narrator on Assistant Robot for Blind People*